 Driven by the powerful $Math^x$ personalized practice and assessment system, the teacher application provides a full range of assignment, reporting, and grading functions.
-Comprehensive alignment with standards provides teachers the ability to monitor student progress in real time and customize assignments based on performance.
+Comprehensive alignment with New Jersey Student Learning Standards: Algebra 1 provides teachers the ability to monitor student progress in real time and customize assignments based on performance.
 The digital Teacher Package includes access to a projectable version of the Student Edition.